 Through the MPH program here at UB, I’ve been given the ability to become knowledgeable not only in my specific concentration, but also in the other concentrations offered.
 All students are required to take introductory classes for each concentration, providing insight into the importance of public health and the many fields that comprise it.

-My field training is at Roswell Park Cancer Institute where I have been performing research on two different projects.
+My field training is at Roswell Park Comprehensive Cancer Center where I have been performing research on two different projects.
 The first one is on the existing health disparities and degree of cancer knowledge in specific minority populations in Western New York.
 The second project is focused on the quality of life that patients maintain after specific surgeries conducted at the institute.
 These projects have allowed me to take what I’ve learned in the classroom and utilize it in the real world, where I can bring to light a number of health concerns existing in Western New York.

 I have enjoyed the interactions with both my classmates and my professors the most.
 The students in the program are some of the brightest and most well-rounded from around the globe.
 By having such intelligent and diverse peers, it allows each of us to become more driven and culturally competent, which are traits that I can utilize in the field of public health.

 In addition to my classmates, I have the opportunity to learn from some of the most knowledgeable professors in the area.
 These professors dedicate an abundant amount of their time to helping all of their students.
 This is not limited to just the classroom, as professors are also very willing to help you in your pursuit of future endeavors as well.
 They are always willing to share their past experiences and advice, in a hope that it can help us in our future.

 I believe obtaining this degree will allow me to gain a broader perspective and a better understanding of the health of individuals and communities.
 By understanding this importance, I can focus on practicing preventative care, where I provide my patients with the necessary knowledge to stay healthy and protected from current infectious diseases, which ultimately keeps both the individual and the communities they live in healthy.